deam91/validate_your_input/README.md

 ✅ Email must be in the right format

+✅ Async validator for verify if the email is unique

 ✅ Password must be at least 8 characters long and must contain at least a lowercase, an uppercase letter, a number and a symbol

 ✅ Password and Password again must match